Lesson 4 Business

 Category: Business

-7. What is a teller?
+7. What is the difference between a bill and an invoice?

 8 / 13